-Patrick J. Sims, Vice Provost for Diversity & Climate and Chief Diversity Officer
+Patrick J. Sims, Deputy Vice Chancellor for Diversity and Inclusion & Chief Diversity Officer

-In addition to oversight for institution-wide diversity, Sims leads the Division of Diversity, Equity & Educational Achievement, which encompasses the University’s major diversity scholarship and service programs.
-These programs, like the Chancellor’s Scholar Program which is more than 30 years old, represent the University’s historic and innovative initiatives to recruit, retain and graduate a diverse student body.
-His teams are responsible for guiding and supporting the work of the Office of the Provost on matters related to diversity of students, staff, faculty, as well as classroom, workplace, and general campus climate.
+In addition to oversight for institution-wide diversity, Sims leads the Division of Diversity, Equity & Educational Achievement, which oversees the university’s major diversity scholarship and service programs.
+These programs, like the Chancellor’s Scholarship Program which has been part of the university since 1984, represent the university’s historic and innovative initiatives to recruit, retain and graduate a diverse student body.
+His teams are responsible for guiding and supporting the work of the Chief Diversity Officer on matters related to diversity of students, staff, faculty, as well as classroom, workplace, and general campus climate.

 A first-generation college student himself, Sims understands the realities faced by students who inhabit multiple identities, particularly when issues of race, gender, class, culture and sexual identity collide.